dwyl/auth/README.md

 + all the auth-related code is ***well documented, tested & maintained***.
 + when ever there is an update in the underlying modules (_dependencies_) they will be **updated** and throughly tested in a ***timely manner***.
++ All ***personally identifiable information*** is stored in a logically separate place from your application so you have added security.
 + you only have to **update _one_ thing** and your app continues to work as expected.